top of page

 Current projects

-I am still very passionate about chamber music, as well as cross art collaborations.
 Since 2018 I have been playing with the pianist and longtime friend Olga Jørgensen.
 Together as Duo Futt we are exploring four hand and two piano repertoire, performing both familiar favourites like Stravinsky's Petroushka and Schubert's Fantasie, as well as hardly known works by female composers like Cecile Chaminade, Agathe Backer Grøndahl and Marie Jaëll.
 We have an ongoing project finding more of the latter and giving it the exposure it truly deserves.

 In October 2023 we did another show based on Ibsen's Peer Gynt and Grieg's music, adapted for retirement homes, and did a tour at 15 homes in Bærum.
-You can read more about our projects here.

 If I were not doing music I would probably be working somewhere with animals.